-Type of Event Voltage Fall Voltage Rise (a (a) At substations supplying User Systems at any voltage 1.
-Following operational switching at intervals of less than 10 minutes In accordar 6 ice with Fig. .1 2.
-3. Following operational switching at intervals of more than 10 minutes, except for infrequent operational switching events as described below -3% +3% 4.
+Type of Event Voltage Fall Voltage Rise (a) (a) At substations supplying User Systems at any voltage 1.
+Following operational switching at intervals of less than 10 minutes In accordance with Figure 6.1 2.
+Following operational switching at intervals of more than 10 minutes, 3. except for infrequent operational switching events as described below -3% +3% 4.
 Following infrequent operational switching (Notes 8, 9) -6% +6% 5.
 In planning timescales, following a fault outage of a double circuit supergrid overhead line (Note 10) -6% +6%

-6. Following any other secured event, (Note 11) .
-00/ -6% +6% except as detailed below: (b) At substations supplying User Systems at ve oltages abov e 132kV Following a secured event involving a fault outage of a section of busbar or a mesh corner -12% +6% 8.
-In operational timescales, following a secured event involving a fault outage of a double circuit overhead line -12% +6% (c) At substations supplying User Systems at 13 32kV As (a) and (b) plus: 9.
-Following a secured event involving loss of a double circuit transmission overhead line, and one or more Supergrid Transformers stepping down to 132 kV -12% +6% 10.
-Following a secured event involving loss of a single transmission circuit and one or more Supergrid Transformers stepping down to 132kV, with a prior outage of another circuit connected to the substation or of another mesh corner at the substation -12% +6% 11.
-Following a secured event involving loss of a double circuit transmission overhead line operating at 132kV (Note 12) -12% +6% (d) At substations supplying User Systems at ve oltages below v 132kV As (a), (b) and (c) plus: 12.
-Following a secured event involving the loss of one or more Grid Supply Transformers -12% +6%
+6. Following any other secured event, (Note 1 1) -6% +6% except as detailed below: -0% +0% (b) At substations supplying User Systems at voltages abov e 132kV 7.
+Following a secured event involving a fault outage of a section of busbar or a mesh cor mer -12% +6% In operational timescales, following a secure event involving a fault outage of a double circuit overhead line ed -12% +6% (c) At substations supplying User Systems at 132kV As (a) and (b) plus: Following a secured event involving loss of double circuit transmission overhead line, a one or more supergrid transformers steppin down to 132 kV and +6% 10.
+Following a secured event involving loss of single transmission circuit and one or more supergrid transformers stepping down to 132kV, with a prior outage of another circuit connected to the substation or of another mesh corner at the substation +6% 11.
+Following a secured event involving loss of double circuit transmission overhead operating at 132kV ( Note 12 ) +6% (d) At substations supplying User Systems at voltages below v 132kV As (a), (b) and (c) plus: 12.
+Following a secured event involving the loss s of -12% +6%